atulgoswami21/voiceit_android/README.md

 ## Usage

-To user the Android SDK add the following to your root build.gradle at the end of repositories
+Add the following to your root build.gradle at the end of repositories
 ```Groovy
 allprojects {
   repositories {